KristenLingwood-zz/yahtzee/README.rst

 Yahtzee is a chance-and-strategy dice rolling game.
 A game is played over 13 rounds.

 Each round, the player rolls five 6-sided dice.
-They make click on any number of dice to "freeze" or "unfreeze" them (frozen dice are colored darker).
+They may click on any number of dice to "freeze" or "unfreeze" them (frozen dice are colored darker).
 They may re-roll the unfrozen dice up to 2 times.